basnetlaxmi/portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# portfolio-mobile-version
+# portfolio

 > This is my second project in the Microverse in which I built my portfolio .
 This is the very first step project for the portfolio.
 The objective was to build template from figma by using CSS Flexbox.
-For that I created portfolio-mobile-version repo and cloned into my local machine.
+For that I created portfolio repo and cloned into my local machine.
 For best practices I have implemented linter,Github Flow and professional documentation as much as I can.
 For the reference, you can click [here](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=48%3A27) to look at the template I chose.

 ![screenshot](app_screenshot.PNG)